UK expels Iran diplomats after embassy attack

 RIFTS IN IRAN

-Negotiations on Iran's nuclear program were now "dead," said Ali Ansari, director of the Institute for Iranian Studies at St Andrews University in Scotland.
+Negotiations on Iran's nuclear programme were now "dead," said Ali Ansari, director of the Institute for Iranian Studies at St Andrews University in Scotland.

 "What you are moving into is a period of containment and quarantine.
 I don't think we are into a military confrontation, but we are into a period of containment and they (the West) are going to try and tighten the noose."